dbxone/dbxchain/docs/Manage-your-nodes-by-using-gnu-screen.md

-When i started working in the bitshares-core one of the first problems i found after building a node was a proper way to run a node in the background.
+When i started working in the dbxchain-core one of the first problems i found after building a node was a proper way to run a node in the background.

 When a node is started, it needs to sync all the chain and this takes time, when the ssh connection between my pc and my server is lost then I need to start all over again.